Kotlin/api-guidelines/docs/topics/api-guidelines-build-for-multiplatform.md

 When creating a Kotlin library, consider building and [publishing it with support for Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-publish-lib-setup.html).
 This broadens the target audience of your library, making it compatible with projects targeting multiple platforms.

-> You can find Kotlin Multiplatform libraries for different use cases and target platforms on [Klibs.io](https://klibs.io/).
+> You can find already available Kotlin Multiplatform libraries for different use cases and target platforms on [klibs.io](https://klibs.io/).
 >
 {style="tip"}